Curriculum Notes Year 9

 Number: Standard form, indices, estimation, errors and bounds.
 Fractions and percentages, surds.

-Data Handling: Interpreting data, Averages, Representing data
+Data Handling: Interpreting data, Averages, Representing data, tree diagrams

 Resources

 Pupils use the Essential Maths series of textbooks published by Elmwood Press.
 We have carefully mapped our curriculum on https://www.drfrostmaths.com so that pupils have access to a vast library of appropriate problems for consolidation.
-Pupils and teachers also use
+Pupils and teachers also use https://www.mathspad.co.uk/ as an excellent resource to further develop understanding of topics.

-https://www.mathspad.co.uk/ as an excellent resource to further develop understanding of topics.
 Our VLE pages contain lots of information, links and resources to support your son with their learning and progress.

 There are a wide range of hugely impactful interactive resources available to us online and the quality of these resources have increased hugely over recent years.
 As a department we are constantly sharing what works best and we keep on top of innovative resources and approaches to teaching Mathematics.

-In addition to our classroom provision, pupils also have access to our drop-in support session, MathsLink, which takes place on a Friday lunchtime, and our Maths Challenge club, which takes place on a Thursday after school.
+In addition to our classroom provision, pupils also have access to our drop-in support session, MathsLink, which takes place on a Monday and Friday lunchtime, and our Maths Challenge club, which takes place on a Thursday after school.

 Science